tohidulbothub/Tohidul-bot/README.md

 <img align="center" src="https://i.ibb.co/pnm38zY/yanmaglinte.png"/>

-### **HOW TO START USING BOTPACK?**

-1. Begin by navigating to [Replit](https://replit.com).
-2. Log in to your existing account or sign up for a new one.
-3. Utilize the search bar to find [BotPack](https://replit.com/@YanMaglinte/BotPack).
-4. Click on `templates`.
-5. Upon searching, select the most popular BotPack template from the results.
-6. Afterwards, click `Use Template`.
-7. After forking the template, setup your PREFIX, BOTNAME and other properties in your `config.json`.
-8. Open your `Facebook Account` that you want to turn into a chatbot.
-9. After logging in, get your appstate using [C3C fbstate](https://github.com/c3cbot/c3c-fbstate/archive/refs/tags/1.5.zip) extension.
-10. Copy the appstate, return to the repository, and paste it into your appstate.json.
-11. Now, run it, and there you have your bot!

 > [!WARNING]
 > *There is a risk of your account being banned after running the code, so please ensure proper account management and handling.
 If it happens, please try logging in again and retrieve your app state.*